entrity/stackedit-computer-vision/papers-read/Currently Reading.md

 ### Joint classification and detection (different datasets)

 Trains on both detection datasets (COCO) *and* image classification datasets (ImageNet).
 Makes a hierarchical synset for all labels from both datasets.
-When given a classification example, we only backprop classificaion loss.
+When given a classification example, we only backprop classification loss.
 When given any example, classification loss is only backpropagated at or above the corresponding level of the label in the WordTree.

 ### Misc